Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Handling-change-EF-migrations/README.md

 1. Enable Entity Framework migrations on an existing database
 1. Update the object model and database accordingly using Entity Framework migrations
 1. Deploy to Microsoft Azure using Git
-1. Rollback to a previous deployment using the Azure Preview Portal
+1. Rollback to a previous deployment using the Azure Portal

 <a name="technologies" />
 ### Key Technologies ###